TAPTRv3: Spatial and Temporal Context Foster Robust Tracking of Any Point in Long Video: Method

 \textbf{Sequential Point Tracking}.
 As shown in Fig.~\ref{fig.method} (b), when {\methodname} receives a new frame, $\mathbf{I}_1$ for example, its corresponding feature map $\mathbf{X}_1$, which is regarded as a set of keys and values, as well as the point query, will be sent to the multi-layer transformer decoder.
 In each transformer decoder layer, both the content part and the positional part of the point query will be refined by our Visibility-aware Long-Temporal Attention, Context-aware Cross-Attention with APU, Self-Attention, and Feed Forward Network.
 After the multi-layer refinement.
 The output refined positional part of the point query $\mathbf{l}_1$ will be regarded as the detection result of the target tracking point in $\mathbf{I}_1$, and the output refined content feature of the point query $\mathbf{f}_1$ will be sent to an MLP-based binary classifier to predict the confidence $\alpha_1$ that the point is visible in $\mathbf{I}_1$.
 After that, the position prediction $\mathbf{l}_1$ will be used to update the point query's positional part, providing a better initial position for detecting the target tracking point in the next frame, while the content part remains as the initial content feature $\mathbf{f}$.
 This process proceeds repeatedly until the end of the video.

 The RNN-like long-temporal modeling in TAPTR and TAPTRv2 can lead to feature drift, primarily due to the excessive feature updates during testing, rooted in the disparity in video lengths between training (24 frames) and testing (ranging from 50 to 1300 frames).
-Thus, as shown in Fig.~\ref{fig.method} (b), we resort to the attention mechanism, for its ability to handle varying token lengths, as demonstrated in modern LLMs~\cite{zhang2025llava, zhang2023llama, chatgpt, bard}.
-Following modern LLMs, we also utilize the rotary positional embedding~\cite{su2024roformer} to help our long-temporal attention pay more attention to recent frames.
-More specifically, the long-temporal attention weights of the target tracking point between the $t$-th frame and all past frames can be first computed as,
+Thus, as shown in Fig.~\ref{fig.method} (b), we resort to the attention mechanism for its ability to handle varying token lengths, as demonstrated in modern LLMs~\citep{zhang2025llava, zhang2023llama, chatgpt, bard}.
+Following modern LLMs, we also utilize the rotary positional embedding~\citep{su2024roformer} to help our long-temporal attention pay more attention to recent frames.
+More specifically, the long-temporal attention weights of the target tracking point between the $t$-th frame and all past frames\footnote{In practice, it is not necessary to interact with all past frames, and this is only for ease of description.
+For more details, please refer to the Sec.~\ref{supp.efficency_analysis} in our appendix.} can be first computed as: